crowddynamics/crowddynamics/docs/index.rst

-..
-Crowd Dynamics documentation master file, created by sphinx-quickstart on Sat Mar 26 15:35:19 2016.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 .. warning::
    Crowd Dynamics is in very early states of its development and a lot of changes can be made to source code and documentation.